ongr-io/SettingsBundle/Resources/doc/admin_settings.rst

 Enabling Admin settings functionality:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+    Note: This functionality will require You to login using Sessionless authentication.

-Settings can be changed per user from the settings page and the selected values are stored in a separate cookie.
+While using this functionality, settings can be changed per user, from the settings page and the selected values are stored in a separate cookie.

-To enable a user to edit it's settings, add a route:
+To enable a user to edit it's settings, to your main `routing.yml` add a route:

 .. code-block:: yaml